knowlml/ict4d-playbook/guide/approach.md

-## Tailoring adaptive solutions for every envrionment
+## Tailoring adaptive solutions for every environment

 Our Volunteers are deployed into incredibly diverse and varied communities, and while we do focus our training and have a streamlined approach to the types of projects that Volunteers engage in, there are simply too many environments, variables, and differences to prescribe global one-size-fits-all solutions.